npryce/krouton/README.md

 Compositional: routes are composed from primitive parts, and user-defined routes can be used in exactly the same way as the predefined primitives.

+Can be used with any HTTP server library.

 ## Routing Policy Operations